kevinywlui/langclass/README.md

 ### Feature Importance

 A fun thing I did was feature importance extraction despite feature hashing.
-See the live-version for an explanation for how I did this.

 The top features for character-level 2-grams are: